Comping (jazz): Horns

 In small jazz ensembles ("combos") with more unusual instrumentation, horn players (e.g., saxophone, trumpet, etc.) can comp by playing the melody line in the background, or by playing a sequence of notes called "guide tones" which outline the harmonic framework.
 Guide tones are usually the 3rd, 7th, or 9th notes of a given chord.
 Guide tone lines are constructed by descending (or ascending) through the guide tones of the chart, normally by semitone or tone.
 For instance, in a duo for saxophone and bass, the saxophonist might comp during the bass solo by playing guide tones.

-For example, during the standard jazz chord progression ii7/V7/I/VI7 (in the key of C Major, this would be Dm7/G7/C/A7), a horn player might play the guide tones, in whole notes, C (minor 7th of d minor), B (third of G7), A (sixth of C; sixths are added to major chords and dominant seventh chords in jazz even when not specified) and G (minor 7th of A7).
+For example, during the standard jazz chord progression ii7/V7/I/VI7 (in the key of C Major, this would be Dm7/G7/C/A7), a horn player might play the guide tones, in whole notes, C (minor 7th of d minor), B (third of G7), A (sixth of C; sixths are added to major chords in jazz even when not specified) and G (minor 7th of A7).
 This is only one possible guide tone sequence.
 A second guide tone sequence (in whole notes) might be F (minor third of d minor), E (sixth of G7), D (ninth of C Major; as with sixths, ninths are often added to chord voicings even when not indicated), C# (major third of A7).

 Drum solo

-During a drum solo, the entire band may tacet (called "laying out" in jazz slang).
+During a drum solo, the entire band may tacet (be silent, called "laying out" in jazz slang).
 Alternatively, the pianist (and possibly the bassist and/or guitarist or organist) sometimes comps, often using a predictable pattern of rhythmically played chords called "hits".
 A well-known example is the second half of "Take Five", with Dave Brubeck's piano vamp comping for Joe Morello's drum solo.
 During piano solos, pianists often comp for themselves, playing melodic lines and solos with the right hand while comping with the left hand.